lefth/md5sum-uring/README.md

 single-file examples, and the purpose of io-uring is to read many files.

 #### Installation:
-Since io-uring is a kernel feature, md5sum-uring only works on recent Linux running a somewhat recent kernel.
+Since io-uring is a kernel feature, md5sum-uring only works on Linux or WSL2 running a somewhat recent kernel.
 Install with cargo:
 ```
 cargo install --git https://github.com/lefth/md5sum-uring